rodrigoBerlochi/portfolio/README.md

-portfolio
+Portfolio
 =========

-Work in progress.
-Personal career brief.
+Personal website about my career and experience.
+It's also a space to experiment on new and interesting technologies.